Oxyrhynchus: Arab era

-Various early Islamic chroniclers, such as Al-Waqidi in his F̣utūh al-Bahnasā, and Muhammad ibn Muhammad al-Mu"izz in The Conquest of Bahnasa, reported that the Muslim armies under Khalid ibn al-Walid entered Bahnasa in 639, besieging the town for months before they can subdue the city, which defended by 50,000 Byzantine and Beja Sudanese garrison defenders, which reinforced by several war elephants.
+Later, after they managed to defeat the Byzantine field army, the Rashidun forces besieged the city.
+There are two version about the siege, the first version narrated the siege was led by Khalid ibn al-Walid, who also brought an ex Sassanid Marzban and his 2,000 Persian convert soldiers in this campaign.
+The Persian Marzban suggested to Khalid to form a suicide squad who will carry a wooden box filled with mixture of sulphur and oil and placing it at the gates, ignited it and blasting the gates(or melting the iron gate, according to the original translation), allowing the Muslim army to enter the city.
+The second version were the Muslim army led by Qays ibn Harith without much details of how the Muslims managed to subdue the city.
+However, this source mention that Qays ibn Harith name were used temporarily to rename Oxyrhynchus for while to honor his deeds in this campaign, before being renamed to be al-Bahnasa.

 From that point on, the town's name was changed to Al-Bahnasa.
 The town subsequently contained a cemetery of 5,000 companions of the Islamic prophet Muhammad who had participated in the conquest of Oxyrhynchus.

 After the Muslim conquest of Egypt in 641, the canal system on which the town depended fell into disrepair, and Oxyrhynchus was abandoned.
 Today the town of el Bahnasa occupies part of the ancient site.
 The Arabs called the city as "Al-Baqi' of Egypt", as the city was known for having 5,000 Sahaba buried in it.
 The large number of fallen Muslim soldiers buried in this city was due to major battles against the Roman army and their fortifications in this area.

 Before it was renamed as "al-Bahnasa", Oxyrynchus were renamed as "Al-Qays town", by Maqrizi or "town of martyrs" in honor to one of the Muslim commander that participated in the conquest of Oxyrynchus.
 Ali Pasha Mubarak mentioned it in the compromise plans that it was a city that had great fame and its flat was about 1000 acres and the golden curtains were working and the length of the curtains was 30 cubits and its territory included 120 villages other than the plantations and the hamlets.
 The northern is Kandous, the western is the mountain, the tribal is Touma, and the eastern is the sea.
 Each gate had three towers, and there were forty ribats, palaces, and many mosques, and at its western end there is a famous place known as the Dome of Seven Maidens.